containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 Tune the container's pids limit.
 This is equivalent to the Podman `--pids-limit` option.

+### `Pod=`

+Specify a Quadlet `.pod` unit to link the container to.
+The value must take the form of `<name>.pod` and the `.pod` unit must exist.

+Quadlet will add all the necessary parameters to link between the container and the pod and between their corresponding services.

 ### `PodmanArgs=`

 This key contains a list of arguments passed directly to the end of the `podman run` command